paulosoares86/disk-catalog/README.md

 The last dependencies you should install are Node.js and npm.
 You can follow the steps listed [here](https://coolestguidesontheplanet.com/installing-node-js-on-osx-10-10-yosemite/) to install them on OSX.
+Please choose a version >= 4.2

 To finish you must install express and the required libraries: